 Personalisation can work here because you will usually be sending each email individually rather than sending hundreds at a time.
 So craft your subject line for that specific person.

 Make it intriguing enough to open without giving away everything, and try not to make it too sales focused.
 A friendly tone can help to form a connection and encourage an open.

 Reengagement emails – these are for people who are on your list but are not active.
-Perhaps they haven't opened an email in a long time.
-Before unsubscribing them, consider writing to them using a subject line such as 'Where have you gone?' or 'We miss you!'.
+Perhaps they haven’t opened an email in a long time.
+Before unsubscribing them, consider writing with a subject line such as ‘Where have you gone?’ or ‘We miss you!’.

 Cart abandonment emails – the language you use here depends on your brand image.
 For example, something like ‘Darn it, you nearly got there’ could work well with your target audience.
 Alternatively, ‘Your order’s waiting’ could help to give them a push.

 Make the Subject Line Do Its Job

 The subject line has a specific job to do.
 Actually, it has a few.
 To get opened is clearly the primary aim, but it must also set expectations.